cra2ycoder/tutorial-react/src/examples/ReactLifeCycle/README.md

 - **componentDidMount()**

-  - called immediately when the component when is `mounted` / after `render()`
   - **flow:** after render() -> componentDidMount()
   - **arguments:** `NONE`
   - **call-count:** 1

 * **componentDidUpdate(prevProps, prevState, snapshot)**

-  - called when the updates occurs
   - **flow:** when state updated() -> render() -> componentDidUpdate()
   - **arguments**: `prevProps, prevState, snapshot`
   - **call-count:** based on the updates